Elizabeth Taylor: Marriages, relationships, and children

-Dubbed "Liz and Dick" by the media, Taylor and Burton starred together in 11 films, and led a jet-set lifestyle, spending millions on "furs, diamonds, paintings, designer clothes, travel, food, liquor, a yacht, and a jet."
+Dubbed "Liz and Dick" by the media, Taylor and Burton starred together in eleven films and led a jet-set lifestyle, spending millions on "furs, diamonds, paintings, designer clothes, travel, food, liquor, a yacht, and a jet."
 Sociologist Karen Sternheimer states that they "became a cottage industry of speculation about their alleged life of excess.
 From reports of massive spending [...] affairs, and even an open marriage, the couple came to represent a new era of 'gotcha' celebrity coverage, where the more personal the story, the better."
-They divorced for the first time in June 1974, but reconciled, and remarried in Kasane, Botswana, on 10 October 1975.
-The second marriage lasted less than a year, ending in divorce in July 1976.
+After divorcing for the first time in June 1974, they reconciled and remarried in Kasane, Botswana, on October 10, 1975.
+The second marriage lasted less than a year and ended in divorce in July 1976.
 Taylor and Burton's relationship was often referred to as the "marriage of the century" by the media, and she later stated, "After Richard, the men in my life were just there to hold the coat, to open the door.
 All the men after Richard were really just company."
 Soon after her final divorce from Burton, Taylor met her sixth husband, John Warner, a Republican politician from Virginia.
-They were married on 4 December 1976, after which Taylor concentrated on working for his electoral campaign.
-Once Warner had been elected to the Senate, she started to find her life as a politician's wife in Washington, D.C. boring and lonely, becoming depressed, gaining weight, and becoming increasingly addicted to prescription drugs and alcohol.
-Taylor and Warner separated in December 1981, and divorced on 5 November 1982.
+They were married on December 4, 1976, after which Taylor focused on working for his electoral campaign.
+Once Warner had been elected to the Senate, she found life as a politician's wife in Washington, D.C., boring and lonely; she became depressed, gained weight, and became increasingly addicted to prescription drugs and alcohol.
+Taylor and Warner separated in December 1981 and divorced on November 5, 1982.